10. Sonic Lost World

 Unlike earlier Sonic games, Sonic Lost World had the blue blur teaming up with his arch-enemy Dr Eggman in order to tackle the Deadly Six, an alien squad that was threatening Sonic’s world.
-Of course, this had the usual lovely-looking 3D cutscenes to tell its story, even if the dialog was as gratingly bad as ever.
+This had the usual lovely 3D cutscenes to tell its story, even if the dialog was as gratingly bad as ever.

-And it likely did not take anyone much time to notice that this 3D platformer borrowed heavily from Super Mario Galaxy, to the point Nintendo might have been tempted to sue… This was also punishingly difficult, as Sonic Lost World’s imitation of Mario’s 3D levels didn’t go that well with Sonic’s speed.
+And it’s likely it did not take anyone much time to notice this 3D platformer borrowed heavily from Super Mario Galaxy, to the point Nintendo might have been tempted to sue… This was also punishingly difficult, as the game’s imitation of Mario’s 3D levels didn’t go that well with Sonic’s speed.

 Came out on: PC, Wii U, 3DS.